rshmie/InkHeart/README.md

 ## The Core Principle: Zero Knowledge

 In a world where data is a commodity, InkHeart gives you a private space that's truly yours.
-The Promise is simple:
+The motive is simple:

 > **We know nothing about you or your data.**

 * **No one can see your data.** Your entries, tags, and even moods are encrypted client-side using a key derived from your master password.
 * **No one knows your password.** Authentication is handled using SRP (Secure Remote Password), a protocol that verifies your identity without your password ever leaving your device.
-* **Data loss is the trade-off for privacy.** Because we can't recover your password, we also can't recover your data if you lose it.
-This is the ultimate proof of our zero-knowledge commitment.
-(A secure, user-controlled recovery mechanism is planned for a future release).
+* **Data loss is the trade-off for privacy.** Because we have no knowledge of your password, we cannot recover it.
+This is the trade-off for absolute privacy - if you lose your password, your data cannot be recovered.
+This limitation is the ultimate proof of zero-knowledge commitment.
+(A secure, user-controlled recovery mechanism is planned for a future release)

 ## Features